harsh154-hk/Task_1_Data_Cleaning_and_Processing/README.md

 4. **Data Type Standardization**

-   * Ensured all datetime columns are correctly typed for time-based operations and analysis.
+   * All datatypes are correct.

 5. **Exporting the Cleaned Data**